 2. Resource Connectivity Nodes

 a.
-Resource Connectivity Node represents the Electrical Bus where physical generator is connected.
+Resource Connectivity Node represents the Electrical Bus where physical generator or ESR is connected.

 b.
 Generator output is injected at the Resource Connectivity Node.
+ESR output or input is injected or withdrawn at the Resource Connectivity Node, respectively.

 c.
 More than one Resource can be connected to the same Resource Connectivity Node.